 Our Services

 Please note, that due to The Reawakening of St Mary Magdalene project, services at St Mary’s have been temporarily relocated.
-More information on alternative locations can be found below.
+More information on our current service locations can be found below.

 St Mary Magdalene